LA mayor says vaccines by ZIP code would have saved lives

-“From a public health perspective, we should have gone in with surge teams to ZIP codes that were hardest hit (by the coronavirus) and just say, ‘Anybody in this ZIP code gets a vaccine,’” Garcetti said during an online interview with the Harvard T.H.
+“From a public health perspective, we should have gone in with surge teams to ZIP codes that were hardest hit (by the coronavirus) and just say, ‘Anybody in this ZIP code gets a vaccine,’ ” Garcetti said during an online interview with Harvard University’s T.H.
 Chan School of Public Health.
 “And we could of — I think — really prevented a lot of deaths.”

 Garcetti and Newsom are fellow Democrats and close friends.
 And while the mayor didn’t name Newsom, his comments ultimately are criticism of the governor’s approach, which were modified earlier this month when he announced 40% of all vaccine doses will go to people in the state’s most disadvantaged ZIP codes.